 Cancer can be a very tiring experience for many patients.
 After the initial mental shock and stress of dealing with the diagnosis, many patients have to undergo a long process of treatment.
 Some patients need to undergo a combination of two or more modalities like surgery, chemotherapy and radiation therapy as part of their treatment.
 Consultations, laboratory and imaging studies, scheduling and then undergoing those treatments can take many months.
 As time passes, both mental and physical fatigue can set in.
 Frequently, radiation therapy is the last of the three types of treatment that the patient undergoes.
 Traditionally, radiation therapy has been delivered as a course of many treatments given daily over a period of many weeks.
 This long process can further tax the minds and bodies of patients who have already been through surgery and chemotherapy.
 In addition, many patients have problems with transportation, long travel times, work related pressures and financial worries.
 All this makes it very desirable that the time commitment to cancer treatment should be reduced.

 Fortunately, recent scientific developments in radiation oncology have allowed us to reduce the number of visits needed to treat several different cancers.
 Technological developments and clinical research now allow many patients to receive their radiation therapy in a single day.
-‘One Day Radiation Therapy’ is a simplification of the process of delivering radiation therapy in courses that are much shorter than those that have been traditionally used for the last few decades.
+The term ‘One Day Radiation Therapy’ is a simplification of the process of delivering radiation therapy in courses that are much shorter than those that have been traditionally used for the last few decades.
 It is important to realize that not all patients can be treated in a single day.
 However, many patients can be treated in a half or even a sixth of the time that was previously needed.
 Dr Vijay Kini has been practicing Radiation Oncology for two decades.
 He is committed to reducing the treatment times required for any cancer patient.

 Here are some examples of shorter courses of radiation therapy: